rdfostrich/article-jws2018-ostrich/content/evaluation.md

 We did the same for BEAR-B with the daily and hourly dataset.
 After that, we evaluated OSTRICH for the same queries and datasets.

-We additionally evaluated the ingestion rates and storage sizes for all approaches, which was not part of the original BEAR benchmark.
+Additionally, we evaluated the ingestion rates and storage sizes for all approaches.
 Furthermore, we compared the ingestion rate for the two different ingestion algorithms of OSTRICH.
 The batch-based algorithm ran out of memory for larger amounts of versions, so we used the streaming-based algorithm for all further evaluations.